bhoamikhona/javascript/Section 15/README.md

   - The `Number.isFinite()` static method determines whether the passed value is a finite number -- that is, it checks that a given value is a number, and the number is neither positive `Infinity`, negative `Infinity`, nor `NaN`.
   - Parameter `value` - The value to be tested for finiteness.
   - It returns a boolean value. `true` if the given value is a finite number.
 Otherwise `false`.

+### Rendering Workouts

+- Remember that we use `data` properties usually to build a bridge between the user interface and the data that we have in our application.

 ## Author